sfrommer/ScreepsStarterVisualStudioCode/README.md

  Recommended VS Code Extensions:

-+ Gulp Tasks -> if you prefer to deploy over GUI Button instead of Console Command
++ Gulp Tasks -> if you prefer to deploy over a GUI Button instead of a Console Command

 ---
-**Push to official Server with Gulp**
+**Push to the official Server with Gulp**

 If you want to use Gulp to push to the official Server consider implementing this: https://www.npmjs.com/package/gulp-screeps.
 It allows you to deploy your scripts to the official Server without the Steam Client and its local files.